The 18th Fukuoka Prefecture Yame City Hall

 Kayo Shinohara Chief Secretary Public Relations

-The merger has broadened the scope of coverage and reduced the amount of time spent editing.
-However, we try to provide necessary information in an easy-to-understand manner in the limited space of the public relations paper so that more citizens can read it.
+The merger has expanded the scope of our coverage, and we now have less time to edit than before.
+However, we are striving to provide the necessary information in an easy-to-understand manner within the limited space of the newsletter so that more citizens can read it.

-In addition, I try not to use many types of typefaces on the same page in order to create a sense of unity on the page.
-Specifically, in the "Citizen's Voice" section, "Citizen's voice" is [Tsukushi Mincho D], and "Citizen's reply" is [Tsukushi Mincho R].
-I use it to make it visually distinct.
-Although it is a subtle difference, it is sharpened without changing the image on the paper.
-But I don't think citizens will notice it when they see it.
-(Lol)
+In addition, we try not to use too many different fonts on the same page to create a sense of unity on the paper.
+Specifically, in the "Voices of Citizens" section, we use [TsukuMin-D] for "Voices from Citizens" and [TsukuMin-R] for "Responses from the City" to make them visually distinct.
+It's a subtle difference, but it adds contrast without changing the image of the paper.
+However, I don't think most citizens would notice if they looked at it. (laughs)

-Still, in "Public information stop", I use about 15 to 20 typefaces in addition to [Tsukushi Mincho RB] in the Text.
-For example, we use one-point fonts such as Heading and fonts that match the image used when introducing books and movies.
-Since LETS has a wide variety of typefaces, we select things that match the atmosphere on the spot, while having fun, but with particular attention.
-For example, in the “Childcare Support Bulletin Board” section, I use [Rodin Wanpaku] because it is an article related to children, so I think it will feel light even in Gothic style.
-I personally like it, so I often use it in other places, such as inside Heading.
+Even so, in "Kourou Yame," I use about 15 to 20 fonts other than Text, TsukuMin-RB.
+For example, I use fonts that match the image of Heading and other accents, or when introducing books and movies.
+LETS has a wide variety of fonts, so I have fun choosing ones that fit the atmosphere of each situation, but I also choose carefully.
+For example, in the "Child-raising Support Bulletin Board" section, I use RodinWanpaku, because the articles are about children, and I think that a Gothic font gives a light feeling.
+I personally like this font, so I often use it in other places, such as Heading.

 What to expect from Fontworks in the future